 - A cartilage cap thicker than 2 cm

-If cancer is suspected, you will need a thorough evaluation that includes MRI and CT scans of the tumors.
-Your doctor may also order a CT scan of your chest to look for any disease that may have traveled through the bloodstream to your lungs.
+If cancer is suspected, you or your child will need a thorough evaluation that includes MRI and CT scans of the tumors.
+The doctor may also order a CT scan of the chest to look for any disease that may have traveled through the bloodstream to your lungs.
 A biopsy of the tumor tissue will confirm whether there is any cancer.

 When an osteochondroma becomes cancerous, it most commonly changes into a cancer called chondrosarcoma.

 In most cases, treatment consists of careful observation over time.
-Your doctor may want to take regular x-rays to keep track of any changes in the tumors.
+The doctor may want to take regular X-rays to keep track of any changes in the tumors.

 Indications for surgical removal of tumors are the same as for solitary osteochondromas: pain, pressure on nerves or blood vessels, and a large cap of cartilage.

 If surgical removal of an osteochondroma is indicated, the procedure is the same as with a solitary tumor.
 Deformities such as knock-knees or ankles may require surgery to straighten the bone.

 Should multiple osteochondromatosis become cancerous, treatment will depend on the stage of the cancer's progress.
 In general, malignant tumors are removed using surgery and no further treatment is recommended.
 Rarely, radiation therapy and chemotherapy are used in combination with surgery.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.